pappymm/pappymm/README.md

-- 👋 Hi, I’m @pappymm
+- 👋 Hi, I’m @PAPPY
-- 👀 I’m interested in ...Penetration testing, Devops
+- 👀 I’m interested in ...Penetration testing, Devops, Cybersecurity
-- 🌱 I’m currently learning ...Linux, Python, ruby
+- 🌱 I’m currently learning ...Linux command line, Shell Scripting, Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Scripting and automation, All Python based projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... pappymusa@gmail.com

 <!---
 pappymm/pappymm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.